nemophilasort/nemophilasort.github.io/.github/CONTRIBUTING.md

 This repo uses the discography found on the [NEMOPHILA Discography page](https://nemophila.tokyo/en/discography/) and in the NEMOPHILA Discord server.

-Join the [Contributors team](https://github.com/orgs/nemophilasort/teams/contributors) to get started.
+Fork this repository to contribute.

 # Publishing Changes